jfrolfes-max/Tee-Time-Auto-Booker-Public/README.md

 The booking portion will:

-Store the player's preferred tee time, course, and booking information.
+Parse the player's email response and store preferred tee time and course.
     (Player's email response must be fresher than two days old from time of booking run to prevent stale or duplicate bookings.)

 Navigate time and date filters to parse all available UT State Park golf course tee times for 10 days out